Acute Back Pain – Spinal Manipulation

 They split 240 patients with acute back pain into four groups and gave them the following treatments:

-They then measured how long it took the individuals in each group to recover from the acute back pain, the amount of pain they felt, their function and how much disability they experienced.
+They then measured how long it took the individuals in each group to recover from the back pain, the amount of pain they felt, their function and how much disability they experienced.

 The findings are absolutely fascinating.
 There was no difference at all between any of the groups.
 None of the treatments made the slightest difference.
 One thing really interesting did happen though, 11 patients taking placebo Diclofenac had unpleasant side effects!

-So ...Manipulation doesn't work then?
+So ...Spinal manipulation doesn't work then?

 Not exactly, the headlines don’t really tell you the whole story.
-The manipulation treatment was performed by physiotherapists.
+The spinal manipulation treatment was performed by physiotherapists.
 I have no problem with that, physiotherapists can manipulate as well as anyone when they are trained.
 However, physiotherapists also use a technique called mobilisation.
 This is different from the traditional type of back manipulation.
+A large number of the patients received mobilisation treatment, only 5% received true back manipulation.

 References

-Hancock, M., Maher, P. C., Latimer, P. J., Prof Andrew, J. M., Cooper, M. C., Prof Richard, O. D., Spindler, M., & McAuley, P. J. "Assessment of diclofenac or spinal manipulative therapy, or both, in addition to recommended first-line treatment for acute low back pain: a randomised controlled trial", The Lancet, vol. 370, p.
-1638.
+1. Hancock, M.J. et al. Assessment of diclofenac or spinal manipulative therapy, or both, in addition to recommended first-line treatment for acute low back pain: a randomised controlled trial.
+The Lancet 370, 1638-1643 (2007).

 Return to News and Information on Back Pain